simran-Tiwari/simran-Tiwari/README.md

-# Hey there 👋, welcome to my little corner of code — Simran here
+Hey there 👋, welcome to my little corner of code — Simran here

 I’m a coder fueled by curiosity, coffee, and a desire to turn ideas into reality.
-What started as a simple fascination — *“what happens if I write this line?”* — has grown into a passion for building, experimenting, and delivering real-world solutions.
+When I first wrote a line of code, I was fascinated by how a machine could read and execute my instructions.
+What started as a simple curiosity — “what happens if I write this line?” — has grown into a passion for building, experimenting, and delivering real-world solutions.

 On GitHub, you’ll find my experiments, learnings, and projects — from clean, intuitive front-end interfaces to robust backend systems and cloud-integrated solutions.
 I enjoy writing readable code, refining solutions, and improving things one commit at a time.

 I’m always open to collaborating on meaningful, user-focused software.
-Let’s build something impactful together! 🚀
+Let’s build something impactful together!

 ---